MTG/freesound/_docs/api/source/resources.rst

                              will be returned.
 This might include unstable or unreliable data.
 For stable descriptors use the recommended ones. (default=False)
+                             When retrieving non recommended features, all must be set to True.
 =========  ======  ========  ===================================================

 **Curl Examples**